stevenkhwun/Online-resources/README.md

 * ISLR

   Data for the book An ***Introduction to Statistical Learning with Applications in R*** by   Gareth James, Daniela Witten, Trevor Hastie and Robert Tibshirani.

-* PS4DS

-  Data for the book ***Practical Statistics for Data Scientists*** by Peter Bruce, Andrew Bruce, and Peter Gedeck.

 # Other Online Resources